-As a policy, the Student Health Center (SHC) does not provide notes for brief absences due to illness/injury.
-If students have to miss class, we strongly advise them to directly communicate this with their faculty in a timely manner to ensure necessary accommodations can be made.
-The faculty is well aware that students do get sick and are willing to work with students about missed coursework.
-We encourage personal responsibility and accountability for class attendance decisions.
+Generally, Student Health Services (SHS) does not provide notes for brief absences due to illness or injury.
+If students must miss class, they are strongly advised to communicate directly with their faculty in a timely manner to determine how they can make up work or get course notes.
+SHS encourages personal responsibility and accountability for class attendance decisions.

-SHC many times provides a “Patient Instruction Summary” with student’s current diagnosis, recommended medications/treatment plan, and supportive measures.
-This may serve as evidence/proof of their encounter at the health center.
-However, please note that this document is not an excuse for missed classes and should not necessarily imply that an absence from class was recommended by health care staff.
+SHS providers often give students a “Patient Instruction Summary” with the student’s current diagnosis and recommended care.
+This may serve as proof of their encounter at the health center.
+Please note that this document is not an excuse for missed classes and should not necessarily imply that an absence from class was recommended by health care staff.

 Frequently Asked Questions

-If I have a note from the SHC, will I automatically be excused for an absence from class and/or be allowed to make-up a missed assignment or test?
+If I have documentation from SHS, will I automatically be excused for an absence from class and/or be allowed to make-up a missed assignment or test?

-May I get a note for an illness or injury that happened in the past?
+May I get documentation for an illness or injury that happened in the past?

 May I provide my instructor with a medical note from an off-campus medical provider?

-Yes, you may provide and off-campus medical note.
+Yes, you may provide an off-campus medical note.
 Instructors, however, may or may not consider a medical note when making decisions about absences.

 Do I have to disclose specific medical issues to my instructor?

-Will SHC automatically disclose specific medical issues to instructors?
+Will SHS automatically disclose specific medical issues to instructors?

-No. SHC can validate the need for time away from school due to a medical condition without disclosing specific medical issues.
-SHES respects the privacy of students and abides by HIPAA (the Health Insurance Portability and Accountability Act).
-SHC releases health information to faculty only with the written consent of a student.
+No. SHS can validate the need for time away from school due to a medical condition without disclosing specific medical issues.
+SHS respects the privacy of students and abides by HIPAA (the Health Insurance Portability and Accountability Act).
+SHS releases health information to faculty only with the consent of the student.